nus-cs2103-AY1920S1/duke/docs/README.md

 ```

 ### 5. Find tasks using keywords
 Find a task or certain tasks using given keyword(s).
-Lists all tasks which contains that keyword in its _task name_.
+Lists all tasks which contains that keyword in its description.
 * format: find (keyword)
 * Example: find book
 * Expected Outcome: